mstksg/inCode/copy/entries/story-of-shapes.md

   deriving Functor
 ```

-The "shape" here is the name, essentially.
+The "shape" here is the name and also what values it would parse, essentially.
+`fmap` won't affect the name of the option and won't affect what would succeed
+or fail.

 Now, to create a full-fledged multi-argument parser, we can use [`Ap` from the
 *free* library][ap]: